specbeeravi/d10/web/modules/contrib/better_social_sharing_buttons/README.md

 call any other api, service, website, or script.
 This provides for a very clean and fast bloatware free solution.

-If any of those services make changes to their url's then yes, this module will need to be updated as well.
+If any of those services make changes to their URLs then yes, this module will need to be updated as well.
 Simply create an issue if you find a sharing button no longer working and it will be updated as soon as possible.

 There is a settings form where you can set which services you would like to use:
 - Facebook
-- Twitter
+- X
 - Whatsapp
 - Facebook Messenger (requires a Facebook App ID)
 - Email
 - Pinterest
 - Linkedin
 - Xing
-- Digg
 - Tumblr
 - Reddit
 - Evernote